Swatiz-cloud/ec2-launch-using-aws-cli/README.md

 - Use security groups that allow **port 22 (SSH)** from your IP or 0.0.0.0/0 (not recommended for production).
 - Always destroy unused resources to avoid charges.

-Would you like a ZIP file with all Terraform files ready to use?